 10am – 1:00pm – Peace Service and Event, Protestant Community Church of Medford Lakes.
 Faith service, speaker workshops, including Rev. Moore from Coalition for Peace Action, and free lunch.
 Medford Lakes, NJ.

 1:00pm – 4:00pm/5pm- P3: Philadelphia Plays for Peace – World Cup style final tournament to include activities for kids, health information and more.
 Presented by collaborative group of organizations including the UNA-GP and MOIMA.
 Edgeley Field, off of Kelly Drive in Fairmount Park.
 Plenty of parking and SEPTA accessible.
 Part of xCultural Passport Week.

-6 – 7:00pm – 4th Annual Sing Along for Peace, South West Corner of Rittenhouse Square, hosted by the Ethical Society f Philadelphia.
+6:00 – 7:00pm – 4th Annual Sing Along for Peace, South West Corner of Rittenhouse Square, hosted by the Ethical Society of Philadelphia.
 This annual community event will include classic folk songs of peace as well as more modern selections.
 Kids welcome, sidewalk chalk will be available for “Chalk 4 Peace.”
 The sing along will close with a brief walk around Rittenhouse Square and circle gathering.
 Center city.

 6:30-7:30pm – Meditation for World Peace – Brahma Kumaris Meditaiton Center, Cinnaminson, NJ.